 Many dog owners use highly processed high-calorie treats as rewards for training purposes.

-This might be a problem if you need to manage your dog’s healthy weight.
-If your canine companion should shed a few pounds maybe it’s time to switch to low-calorie treats or look for some healthy alternatives.
+This might be a problem if you need to manage your dog’s weight.
+If your canine companion needs to shed a few pounds, maybe it’s time to switch to low-calorie treats or look for some healthy alternatives.

 Adding fresh chopped apples, strawberries, melon, carrots, frozen peas, broccoli, green beans, celery, or asparagus to their diet can be a good alternative to all those high-carb treats.
 Many veterinarians recommend reducing dog treats to only 10% of your dog’s daily calorie intake.